dduc/Brain_Train_Official/README.md

 the Flutter framework which compiles to work for both iOS and Android devices.

 # The Team
-Our development team consists of four developers.
-We have been working on this project for over a year and we are currently still in development.
-There is no current time for release, although this page will be updated for when the the full release is set in stone.
+At the moment, this project is on hold until further notice.
+The current state of the project was developed by four developers who created this for a senior project.
+This software may be further developed in the future.
+Any further updates will be published here.

-Our team members and responsibilities include:
+Here are the founding team members and their contributions:
 Kasean - Team Lead/Frontend Design/Website |
 Eduardo - Game Design |
 Matt - Game Design |